galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 The system also has some constraints on how these resources can be set up and used:
 - Nobody can change their own "role", assigning a different role to yourself is not permitted
 - New users on the system are assigned a default role when they first login to the Galasa service.
 This role is configurable.
 More details on how to configure this default role is described in section [how to set the default user role](#how-to-set-the-default-user-role).
 - One or more users can be assigned the `owner` role.
 Such users are privileged because an administrator role cannot directly update their role away from `owner` using the standard mechanisms.
-Similarly, such "owners" of the Galasa service cannot be removed, even by another `owner` without changing kubernetes configuration.
+Similarly, such "owners" of the Galasa service cannot be removed, even by another "owner" without changing kubernetes configuration.
 - An administrator cannot delete their own user record.
 This constraint attempts to make sure that there is at least one owner or administrator on the system.
 If nobody active in your organisation has `admin` or `owner` rights, then a new owner of the service can be nominated using the Galasa service install/update instructions.
 See [How to nominate a user as the Galasa service `owner`](#how-to-nominate-a-user-as-the-galasa-service-owner)
 - An administrator cannot change their own role.
 - Not even administrators can change the role of a user nominated as an `owner`.